-We acknowledge the amount of EPA and DHA for SMOFlipid and Lipoplus 20% is a controversial topic and different values are published by various authors.
-Kreymann et al. 2017 reported the differences in EPA and DHA values in the different lipid emulsions as a range due to the variation in the fish oils used for production.
-This was also demonstrated in the Driscoll et al. 2009 publication.
+We acknowledge the amount of EPA and DHA for SMOFlipid and Lipoplus 20% is a controversial topic as different values have been published by various authors as alluded to by Nagel and Harder.
+Kreymann et al. 20171 also documented the variations in EPA and DHA values in the different lipid emulsions and chose to report a range, as opposed to absolute values, due to the variation in the fish oils used for production.
+This variation was also demonstrated in the Driscoll et al. 2009 publication2.

-Based on the above, we would like to propose that the information in table 2 re the amount of EPA and DHA given for the above two products should be amended to reflect such ranges.

-Table 2: Characteristics of commercially available intravenous lipid emulsions used In reported randomized controlled trials (1 –9).
+In order to obviate such controversies in the literature, we agree that it might be preferable to report ranges rather than absolute values.